Many parents are considering alternative ways to educate their children that divert away from the traditional classroom setting.

 Home school is as the name suggests.
 It is a situation where the parents teach their children at home.
 Homeschooling is a great choice for many families.

-One of the joys of homeschooling is the freedoms you have in the way you chose to educate your child(ren).
+One of the joys of homeschooling is the freedom you have in the way you choose to educate your child(ren).

 This includes the ability to customize your child’s education to suit their learning needs.
 Freedoms about what subjects and content you would like to teach them and how many hours a day or week you chose to instruct and supervise.